flame-engine/flame_forge2d/example/README.md

-# Flame Box2D example
+# Box2D Simple

-Simple project to showcase the usage of flame_box2d
+A simple Flame game showcasing how to use box2d together with flame.